-Deans Court Chambers is required to comply with the law governing the management and storage of personal data and sensitive personal data, which is outlined in the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act.
+Deans Court Chambers is required to comply with the law governing the management and storage of personal data and sensitive personal data, which is outlined in the General Data Protection Regulation 2016 (GDPR).

 For this reason, protection of personal data and respect for individual privacy is fundamental to the day-to-day operations of Chambers.
 We have the appropriate security measure in place which ensures that your data will always be secure and cannot be used or accessed unlawfully.